traverson/traverson-angular/readme.markdown

 traverson-angular With Media Type Plug-Ins
 ------------------------------------------

 You can use all media type plug-ins that are available for Traverson with traverson angular.
+Here is how:

+* Make sure the JavaScript for the media type plug-in has been loaded (for example, add a script tag for traverson-hal.min.js).
+* Register the media type with a line like this: `traverson.registerMediaType(TraversonJsonHalAdapter.mediaType, TraversonJsonHalAdapter);`.
+* If necessary force Traverson to use the media type in question with `setMediaType(...)` (for HAL, you can use the convenience method `.jsonHal()` instead).
+* If necessary, add Accept headers so your server knows you want to receive a particular media type.
+Example: `.withRequestOptions({ headers: { 'accept': 'application/hal+json' } })`.

 Here is a snippet outlining how to use traverson-angular with [traverson-hal](https://github.com/basti1302/traverson-hal):

 ```html
 <script src="traverson-angular.min.js"></script>